fulls1z3/universal/README.md

 Universal** (*server-side rendering*) in your browser.

 ## <a name="directory-structure"></a> Directory structure
-We use the component approach in this seed project, which is a standard for developing Angular apps and also a great way to ensure maintainable code by encapsulation of our behavior logic.
+We use the **component approach** in this seed project, which is a *standard for developing Angular apps* and also a great way to ensure maintainable code by encapsulation of our behavior logic.

-A component is basically a self contained app usually in a single file or a directory with each concern as a file: style, template, specs, and component class.
+A component is basically a self contained app usually in a single file or a directory with each concern as a file: *style*, *template*, *specs*, and *component class*.

-> As an old convention, we use the `+` prefix for lazy-loaded modules.
-Please keep in mind that it does nor change the router behavior, neither makes the directory unworkable.
-It's just a handy method to identify lazy-loaded modules by looking at the directory structure.
+> As an old convention, we use the **`+` prefix** for *lazy-loaded* modules.
+Please keep in mind that it does nor change the *router behavior*, neither makes the directory *unworkable*.
+It's just a handy *method* to **identify lazy-loaded modules** by having a straight look at the directory structure.

 ```
 universal/